 11. Attach the arm rest or headboard to the side of the bed.

-A right angle clamp is helpful for holding the top flush and square.
+A right-angle clamp helps hold the top flush and square.

 12. Screw on the legs and then stand up the bed.